-After completing a BA in English Studies at the University of the Balearic Islands and a brief spell working as a Spanish-language teacher in Edinburgh, in 2010 I was appointed Graduate Teaching Assistant at Bangor University’s School of Modern Languages and Cultures, where I started my PhD in Hispanic Studies, awarded in 2016.
-In September 2015 I took up a fixed-term Lectureship in Hispanic Studies at Bangor University (2015–2017).
-In the academic session 2016–2017 I was a Visiting Lecturer in Catalan Studies at the University of Birmingham.
+I have a BA in English Studies from the University of the Balearic Islands (2009) and a PhD in Hispanic Studies from Bangor University (2016).
+At Bangor I was a Graduate Teaching Assistant (2010-2015) and a Lecturer in Hispanic Studies (2015-2017).
+In 2016–2017 I was also a Visiting Lecturer in Catalan Studies at the University of Birmingham.
 From September 2017 to June 2019 I was a Lecturer in Hispanic Studies at the University of Exeter.
 I joined the University of Glasgow in July 2019.

 I have specialisms in: